 VAWA and the 'Domestic Violence Green Card'

-If you’re the victim of domestic violence and you’re not a U.S. citizen or permanent resident, you may be eligible to file your own application for what's commonly called a "domestic violence green card."
-Generally, these visas are granted to immigrants (including those otherwise lacking proper documentation) who cooperate with law enforcement to help prosecute their abusers.
+If you are a victim of domestic violence and you are not a U.S. citizen or a lawful permanent resident (LPR), you may be eligible to file for what's known as a "domestic violence green card."

-Typically, green cards (permanent resident status documents) are obtained when a family member or an employer sponsors an immigrant's application to reside in the United States on a permanent or long-term basis.
-If you’re residing in the United States and suffering as a victim of domestic violence, however, you may self-petition for a green card under VAWA.
+Green cards (permanent resident status documents) are often obtained when a family member or an employer sponsors an immigrant's application to reside in the United States on a permanent or long-term basis.
+In the past, an immigrant spouse could only seek a green card through the cooperation of their U.S. citizen spouse.
+But the U.S. citizen spouse rarely cooperated after physical abuse allegations.

-When you independently apply for a green card without an American citizen filing on your behalf, you're a "self-petitioner."
-Self-petitioners who receive permanent residency status are also entitled to the following:
+When you independently apply for a VAWA green card without an American citizen filing on your behalf, you will be identified as a VAWA self-petitioner.
+VAWA self-petitioners who obtain permanent residency status are also entitled to the following:

 - Permanent residency in the U.S., provided you don't commit an offense that makes you removable under U.S. immigration law